tarwn/lessthandot-hugo/blogs/content/posts/2013-02-04-quality-quality-assurance-and-how.md

   * If we deviate from their industry standards without informing them, we have Quality problems.
   * If we have to argue with the customer over whether we built what they asked for, we have Quality problems

-On a scale of “it destroyed our business” to “it was generations beyond what we could have imagined”, “we didn't find any obvious bugs” sits firmly at zero.
+On a scale of "it destroyed our business" to "it was generations beyond what we could have imagined", "we didn't find any obvious bugs" sits firmly at zero.

 ## Quality Assurance